Health Benefits of Camping

 Increased Vitamin D

-Being outdoors means sun exposure, so be sure to wear a good sunscreen and sunglasses, but sun means your body gets a healthy dose of vitamin D which is critical in our biological processes.
+Being outdoors means sun exposure, so be sure to wear a good sunscreen and sunglasses.
+An added benefit of this time in the sun is your body gets a healthy dose of vitamin D which is critical in our biological processes.
 Some studies have even shown that lack of vitamin D is strongly linked with depression, so a little time outside may be just what you need to feel good.

 Resetting Your Body Clock